subvertnormality/mosaic/README.md

 The song sequence's length can be adjusted using the fader located at the lower left of the song editor page.

-* The length can be set in multiples of 8, offering a wide range of possibilities.
+* The global length can be set anywhere from 1 step to 64 step, offering a wide range of possibilities.
+* Channel start and end steps can be outside of the range of the global length, but channels length cannot exceed overal global length.

 #### Navigating the Norns Display